 Of course, the thought of a hosepipe ban has put just one question on everybody’s lips: how the heck can you care for your lawn when you’re not allowed to water your lawn?

-Well, the first thing you can do is stop worrying because your lawn is more hardy than a Winston Churchill speech, and so are most of the plants in your garden, all of which have a few natural survival skills built into their DNA.
-All you need to do is help them make the most of these survival skills so that your lawn can come back with an Adele-level glow-up as soon as we get some rainfall again.
+Well, the first thing you can do is stop worrying because your lawn is more hardy than a Winston Churchill speech.
+And so are most of the plants in your garden, all of which have a few natural survival skills built into their DNA.
+All you need to do is help them make the most of these survival skills so that your lawn can come back with an Adele-level glow-up.
+Just as soon as we get some rainfall again.